Bishes061/Pipe-Climbing-Robot/README.md

 The pipe diameter is calculated using image processing as follows:

-1. **Image Capture:** A camera mounted on the robot captures images of the pipe.
+1. **Image Capture:** A camera mounted on the robot captures pipe images.
 2. **Preprocessing:**
    - Convert to grayscale.
    - Apply Gaussian Blur.